bernardo-de-almeida/DeepSTARR/DeepSTARR/README.md

 Data used to train and evaluate the DeepSTARR model as well as the final trained model are available on zenodo at https://doi.org/10.5281/zenodo.5502060.
 DeepSTARR is also deposited in [Kipoi](http://kipoi.org/models/DeepSTARR/).

+### Tutorial
+An end-to-end example to train DeepSTARR, compute the nucleotide contribution scores and modisco TF motifs is contained in the following colab notebook: https://colab.research.google.com/drive/1Xgak40TuxWWLh5P5ARf0-4Xo0BcRn0Gd.
+You can run this notebook yourself to experiment with DeepSTARR.

 ### Predict developmental and housekeeping enhancer activity of new DNA sequences
 To predict the developmental and housekeeping enhancer activity in *Drosophila melanogaster* S2 cells for new DNA sequences, please run:
 ```